Simulation-Software-Engineering/Lecture-Material/virtualization-and-containers/material/lab_tasks.md

 ## Optional tasks

+### VirtualBox

 - Set up the SSH server on your Ubuntu VM and connect to the Guest from the Host.
+Take a screenshot when connected to your Guest system and add it to the issue.
--
+- Install the Guest Additions

+### Vagrant

+- Use Vagrant to set up a box with Docker
+- Publish a Vagrant box to Vagrant cloud.
+Please link to it in the issue.
+    - Link the published repository in the issue
+    - Please add all files (`Vagrantfile` etc.) that you have used to set up this box.

+### Docker

+- Publish a [Docker base image](https://docs.docker.com/develop/develop-images/baseimages/) to DockerHub.
+  - Link the published DockerHub repository in the issue.
+  - Please add all files (`Dockerfile` etc.) that you have used to set up this container.

 ## Deadline

-Please finish your work before 18 November 2021 at 9:00.
+Please finish the mandatory parts of the work before 18 November 2021 at 9:00.